 Every time we plan a project, we consider the goal ‘transfer’.
 Strengthening partners and local structures to the extent that the healthcare of our target populations can also be ensured without outside help must constitute the incentive of our efforts.
 Naturally, the phases can overlap so that, for example, after no more volunteers arrive after transferring responsibility, the measures contained in the phases ‘school’ and ‘advice’ are continued as ongoing partner support.

 Engagement in diverse kinds of projects

-We refer to missions performed by volunteer doctors from Germany, Austria, and Switzerland, as doctor projects.
+We refer to missions performed by volunteer doctors from Germany and Switzerland, as doctor projects.
 These are always performed together with a local partner on site which bears the main responsibility for the project and employs the local colleagues (translators, nurses, local doctors, drivers, pharmacists, and laboratory technicians).
 German Doctors together with their partners arrange the personnel and financial volume of the doctors‘ missions and clarify expectations of the project activity.
 The concrete form of the doctor projects conforms to the local needs, whereby the German Doctors are active within the framework of the state healthcare system.
 For example, German Doctors can perform missions in the outpatient ‘shacks’ in the slums and in co-called ‘rolling clinics’ and serve in permanent healthcare facilities or even in district hospitals.

 Strengthening the health care system